ayrt-n/odin-hangman/README.md

 Further instructions provided within the command line.

+Easiest way to play is live on replit: https://replit.com/@ayrtonomics/odin-hangman#.replit

 ## Key Topics

 This project was part of the 'Files and Serialization' section of the course.